 To understand the function of pressure within a parylene deposition machine, it’s first important to note a few basic concepts regarding vacuums.
 A vacuum is generally considered to be any closed system with a pressure that is less than one atmosphere of pressure.
 However, due to the fact that a “perfect” vacuum (zero pressure) does not exist in the real world; as every closed container contains at least some gas molecules, “vacuum” is typically divided into five levels:

 As we know, parylene is deposited at room temperature, while in a vacuum chamber that functions in the medium vacuum range of 1 – 1×10-3 Torr.
-Although the entire deposition process is performed within the medium vacuum range, there are multiple pressure set points that vary throughout the process that require control and monitoring.
-Furthermore, different parylene types require different pressure set points and therefore, coating cycle times, in order to achieve a quality parylene film.
+Although the entire deposition process is performed within the medium vacuum range, there are multiple pressure setpoints that vary throughout the process that require control and monitoring.
+Furthermore, different parylene types require different pressure set points and therefore, coating cycle times, in order to achieve the properties of a quality parylene film.

-There are many variables that can contribute to coating system issues and often times issues with the vacuum system can be solved with a deep clean of your parylene coating system, as described in the Maintenance section, below.
+As stated above, there are many variables that can contribute to coating system issues and oftentimes issues with the vacuum system can be solved with a deep clean of your parylene coating system, as described in the Maintenance section, below.
 If your parylene coating system is adequately cleaned and is functioning as intended, there may be other variables affecting your parylene coating system.

 The base pressure of a parylene coating system is defined as the lowest attainable pressure reading.
 It is imperative for efficient and quality deposition that you know the base pressure, and check it frequently.
 Ideally, the base pressure reading is repeatable; therefore, any significant deviation from previously established readings (more than 3 mTorr) can indicate vacuum leaks, vacuum pump problems, calibration errors, and other deficiencies that degrade your systems performance.